parthdave93/AndroidTestingTutorial/README.md

 but before that let's check how to <kbd>find view</kbd> from the screen in Espresso

 To check there is 2 steps:
-1. find view on screen
+1. Find view on screen
-2. check if exists or displayed
+2. Check if exists or displayed
 <br/>

 Find view on screen